 If you’re looking for some recipes to try out yourself (which, once again, we can only recommend to people who are of age and live in states where it’s legal), Bobrow’s creation The Mezzrole is a great place to start.
 It’s a play on the Manhattan, made with cannabis-infused vermouth, cannabis-infused cherries, and bourbon.

 Slightly more advanced is his Dramatis Personae, a riff on the Vieux Carré that uses rye, calvados, cannabis-infused absinthe, and perhaps most interestingly, cannabis-smoked ice.
-For more, we highly recommend Bobrow’s new book, Cannabis Cocktails, Mocktails, and Tonics.
+For more, we recommend checking out Bobrow’s book, Cannabis Cocktails, Mocktails, and Tonics.

-In general, though, Highballs work well, like a Moscow Mule (Bobrow makes a Kentucky Mule with cannabis-infused bourbon), as do vegetal or citrusy recipes of any kind (the Pimm’s Cup and Ramos Gin Fizz have both received high marks).
-They dilute the infusion a bit and bind the flavors together better than subtler cocktails.
+In general, though, highballs work well, like a Moscow Mule (Bobrow makes a Kentucky Mule with cannabis-infused bourbon), as do vegetal or frothy egg-white recipes of any kind (the Pimm’s Cup and Ramos Gin Fizz have both received high marks).
+They dilute the infusion a bit and bind the flavors together well.

 But what makes this such an interesting subject is the fact that there are so few documented recipes out there at the moment.
-It’s an entirely new area of experimentation, and there isn’t yet much of an accepted canon—mixologists have only recently started to entertain the idea of cannabis as an ingredient.
+It’s an entirely new area of experimentation, and there isn’t yet much of an accepted canon—only relatively recently have mixologists started to entertain the idea of cannabis as an ingredient.

 We’ll refrain from suggesting that you run out there and start experimenting yourself, as it’s a pretty limited number of our readers who can actually do that, but we definitely think you’ll want to keep an eye on this trend.
 Even if you don’t partake, it’s not often that we get to witness a brand-new category of craft cocktail being developed.